Family Violence | Alpine Health

 What we will do

-• Family violence is not acceptable in any community or culture
+• Family violence violates human rights and is not acceptable in any community or culture.

-• Anyone can be a victim or perpetrator of family violence, but family violence is predominantly committed by men against women, children, and other vulnerable persons
+• Anyone can be a victim or perpetrator of family violence, but family violence is predominantly committed by men against women, children, those with disability, LGBTQIA+ people, and First Nations.

 Back to top